WSU-kduncan/s24cicd-aschlotterbeck/README-CI.md

 	- I gave my new public repository a short description to identify it's purpose.
 	- I left the `Visibility` labeled `Public` and then clicked the `Create` button.

-* How to authenticate with DockerHub via CLI using DockerHub credentials
+* How to authenticate with DockerHub via CLI using DockerHub credentials.
 	- I had to setup an `Access Token` for authentication purposes.
 To do this, from the home page on https://hub.docker.com/, I went to `home > my account > security` to find my access tokens.
 	- I generated a new access token for my account and named it `ceg3120accesstoken`.
 	- Since we can only view this access token once, I also copied and pasted the access token to a file on my local device for future use.